- ASSOCIATE PROFESSOR Preventive Medicine

 University of Pennsylvania

-Madelynn Azar-Cavanagh, MD, MPH, FACOEM serves as the Medical Director of Employee Health, Safety and Wellness for the Mount Sinai Health System as well as the Medical Director of the Selikoff Centers for Occupational Health in the Department of Preventive Medicine at the Icahn School of Medicine.
+- Madelynn Azar-Cavanagh, MD, MPH, FACOEM serves as the Medical Director of Employee Health, Safety and Wellness for the Mount Sinai Health System and is Associate Professor in the Department of Preventive Medicine at the Icahn School of Medicine at Mount Sinai.
 Dr. Azar-Cavanagh is a highly acclaimed physician who brings an interdisciplinary approach to the prevention, diagnosis and treatment of occupational injuries and illnesses.

 She joins the Mount Sinai team from the University of California in San Diego where she led Employee Health and Wellness for both the UC San Diego Health System and the UC San Diego Campus.